 Austria.
 The name derives itself from "Balthasar," the name of one of the three Magi who followed the star to Bethlehem, and was popular as both a first name and a family name during the 18th century.

 Austria, where the name Baltheser was anciently associated with the tribal conflicts of the area.The Baldus, Baldes and Baldes were originally pet forms of the variant Balthasar which was the local patron saint and were often found in Rhineland.
 CITATION[CLOSE]

-This web page shows only a small excerpt of our Balz research.
 Another 250 words (18 lines of text) covering the years 1630, 1659, and 1663 are included under the topic Early Balz History in all our PDF Extended History products and printed products wherever possible.

 Another 20 words (1 lines of text) are included under the topic Early Balz Notables in all our PDF Extended History products and printed products wherever possible.

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Balz or a variant listed above: Jacob Balzar, who emigrated to America with his family in 1709.
 Johann Georg Baltz arrived in Philadelphia in 1732.